GoogleCloudPlatform/community/tutorials/enforce-an-identity-root-of-trust-in-your-gcp-environment/index.md

 ![permissions](https://storage.googleapis.com/gcp-community/tutorials/enforce-an-identity-root-of-trust-in-your-gcp-environment/image5.png)

+Delegate the Organization Administrator Cloud IAM role in IAM to the desired identity (for example, a trusted admin group).
+This role is also sensitive on the Google Cloud side.
+It should not be used as an account for day-to-day activity.

 Finally, you need to delegate the Google Cloud administration to a group of trusted individuals, to avoid needing to use the super admin users for day-to-day operations.
 You need to provision identities for these users (like a dedicated group in Cloud Identity) prior to assigning them the Google Cloud Organization Administrator role in the Cloud Console: